linnalab/qclus/README.md

 https://www.biorxiv.org/content/10.1101/2022.10.21.513315v1

-Any and all comments/criticism/suggestions enthusiastically received! :-)
+Any and all comments/criticisms/suggestions are enthusiastically received! :-)

 ## Required packages